Cloud360-Training/SC-300/README.md

 # SC-300 Microsoft Microsoft Identity and Access Administrator: Training

-Welcome to the **SC-300 Microsoft Microsoft Identity and Access Administrator Ninja Training**!
+Welcome to the **SC-300 Microsoft Microsoft Identity and Access Administrator  Training**!
 This repository is designed to be your comprehensive, one-stop resource for preparing for the SC-300 certification exam.

 **Maintained by [Cloud360 Training](https://cloud360.co)** - Your trusted partner for Microsoft certification preparation.

-Following the popular "Microsoft Ninja Training" format, this guide is structured to take you from a beginner to a Microsoft Identity and Access Administrator expert through a carefully curated learning path.
+Following the popular "Microsoft  Training" format, this guide is structured to take you from a beginner to a Microsoft Identity and Access Administrator expert through a carefully curated learning path.

 ## 🎯 Training Philosophy